Syed-A-Naqvi/leetcode/two_sum/README.md

     First and last elements are tracked using pointers i and j.
     Iterate through the array (O(n)) by incrementing i and decrementing j based on the
     sum of their elements.
-    Return pair if noe is found, (0,0) if no pair is found.
+    Return a pair if it sums to the target, return (0,0) if no such pair is found.

 complexity: